 Office: Mullen 322

-Dr. JoAnne M. Podis, Professor of English, is also Vice President for Academic Affairs, a post she has held since 1997.
+Dr. JoAnne M. Podis, Professor Emerita of English, was also Vice President for Academic Affairs, a post she held from 1997-2015.
 Her doctorate in British literature is from Case Western Reserve University, and, in over three decades in higher education, Dr. Podis has presented and published widely on writing pedagogy and is the co-author of three textbooks.
 Other research interests include women and leadership, including women in popular culture; Jane Austen’s novels and the film versions thereof; and the impact of their working-class backgrounds on faculty and students.
 She teaches Introduction to the History of the English Language and Introduction to World Cinema in addition to teaching the Senior Seminar in the Ursuline Studies Program.
 Dr. Podis also currently serves on the advisory board for OhioLINK.